BasDerilov/CMC/README.md

 # Run the project
 $ poetry run gcp_mc_cli

-# The server will be generated in the modules/palmsbet_mc/server folder
+# The server will start on port 25565 by default
 ```

 ## :memo: License